The following people currently serve as the Board of Trustees for The British Association for Biological Anthropology and Osteoarchaeology.

 Communications Officer (2020-)

-Chris has a BSc in Biological Anthropology (University of Kent), an MSc in Human Osteology and Funerary Archaeology (University of Sheffield), and is awaiting his viva post-submission of his PhD in Anthropology.
-Currently he works as a Teaching Associate in Anatomy and Osteology at the University of Sheffield, where he also co-directs the MSc in Human Osteology and Funerary Archaeology, as well as directing human osteology and anatomy modules.
-Previously Chris taught at the University of Kent covering topics from forensic to biological to evolutionary anthropology.
-His research interests include dental development and enamel growth variation between historic populations, and the ethics of destructive analysis of human remains.
+Chris completed a PhD in Anthropology at the University of Kent, and previously read for a BSc in Biological Anthropology (University of Kent), an MSc in Human Osteology and Funerary Archaeology (University of Sheffield).
+Currently he works as a Lecturer in Forensic Anthropology at Keele University where he teaches and conducts research in anthropology, forensics, and anatomy.
+Previously Chris taught osteology and anatomy at the University of Sheffield where he also co-directed the MSc in Human Osteology and Funerary Archaeology, forensic and bio-science at Glyndwr University, and also at the University of Kent covering topics from forensic to biological to evolutionary anthropology.
+His research interests include dental development and enamel growth variation between historic populations, the ethics of destructive analysis of human remains, and dental taphonomy.
 In addition to his research and teaching Chris is a Fellow of the Royal Anthropological Institute and a certified forensic anthropologist (FA-III).

 The Communications Officer's role includes: